Lorelie is an up-and-coming artist who has developed a new obsession with her sketchbook.

 Sketchbooks aren't just for traditional "sketching."
 Can't draw realistically?
 No problem.
-Maybe you want to challenge yourself to draw in more of a realistic style, and that's fine.
+Maybe you want to challenge yourself to draw in a more realistic style, and that's fine.
 However, it's certainly NOT necessary!

 5 Ideas of Things to Do In Your Artist's Sketchbook

-Here are 5 ideas to get your creative juices flowing right into the pages of that sketchbook.
+Here are five ideas to get your creative juices flowing right into the pages of that sketchbook.

-1. Experiment With Faces: Portraits, Self-Portraits, Celebrities, Realism, Caricature, and Profiles
+1. Experiment With Faces: Portraits, Self-Portraits, Celebrities, Realism, Caricatures, and Profiles

 Or create some fan art from your favorite show.
 Old-timey celebs such as Marilyn Monroe and Paul Newman are fun to draw, or perhaps you feel like sketching Daryl from The Walking Dead, bow and arrow poised in mid-air, ready to zap a "walker."